 My recommendation is to select the most suitable form based on the circumstances: a MOM which is going to be a legal document, to be integrated into a contract, has to include IDs for each point and mention the parties supporting those items.

 It is likely that in the future the paragraphs of that MOM shall be extensively referenced somewhere else and it is worth to avoid the burdensome exercise of copying/pasting everything not numerically identified.

-Either way, since the MOM is prepared with the aim to make the notes clear for everyone (including people not attending the meeting) the topics have to be recorded in such a way that the body is not overloaded with useless information.
+Either way, since a MOM is prepared with the aim to make the notes clear for everyone (including people not attending the meeting) the topics have to be recorded in such a way that the body is not overloaded with useless information.
 Agreements and decisions are to be wrote down, while it is highly recommended to avoid a verbatim summary.

-It has to be remarked that in case some actions are identified as necessary to address specific topics, the MOM needs to track them.
+It has to be remarked that in case some actions are identified as necessary to address specific topics, a MOM needs to track them.

 As shown above in the picture, few columns are to be added to describe such actions.
 They have to be filled in with the names of the individuals in charge for them and their deadlines to close them.
 Should you have to record a conflicting discussion, just track reciprocal positions .
 The acronym "TBD" (to be defined) can be indicated in the column where a date should be (parties shall always consider the possibility to agree on the earliest deadline to define the missing closure date).

 The list of all the action items can be then located at the bottom of MOM, prior to the attachments or as an attachment itself.